bbilger/jrestless/README.md

 AWS Lambda is the only FaaS environment that supports Java at the moment and so the that is the only supported environment for now.

+## Goals

+The main goal of this project is to avoid any vendor lock-in and to allow you to test your code locally.

 ## Installation

 ### AWS